peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 ### Or
     public static EDecimal Or​(EDecimal ed1, EDecimal ed2, EContext ec)
-Performs a logical OR operation on two decimal numbers in the form of <i>
+Performs a logical OR operation on two decimal numbers in the form of
- logical operands </i> .
-A <code>logical operand</code> is a non-negative base-10 number with an exponent of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>111001</code> , but not
+ <i>logical operands</i>.
+A <code>logical operand</code> is a non-negative
- <code>02001</code> or <code>99999</code>).
-The logical OR operation sets each
+ base-10 number with an Exponent property of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>111001</code>,
- digit of the result to 1 if either or both of the corresponding digits of the logical operands are 1, and to 0 otherwise.
+ but not <code>02001</code> or <code>99999</code>).
+The logical OR operation sets each digit of the result to 1 if either or both of the corresponding digits of the logical operands are 1, and to 0 otherwise.
 For example, <code>01001 OR 111010 = 111011</code>